After filing the FAFSA, several steps will ensure that you will receive aid you are eligible for.

 Remember, after Chaminade has sent you an award letter you must first accept the award in order to use it.
 In order to take out a loan that you have accepted, you must be sure to fill out all loan paperwork.

 After you submit the FAFSA online, watch your email inbox for messages regarding your FAFSA.
-Also, three days after you hit "submit" and file the FAFSA, you can check the status of your FAFSA online on the FAFSA site.
+Three days after you hit “submit” and file the FAFSA, you can check the status of your FAFSA online on the FAFSA site.
 You can see if anything is incomplete or if additional steps need to be taken.

 The Financial Aid Office will begin packaging awards and will send out letters in March (for fall semester enrollment.)
 Award eligibility will be determined by the estimated budget for attendance and the student’s Estimated Family Contribution (EFC).